Coast Guard aircrew receives awards for rescue during Middle Fire

-Coast Guard Air Station Humboldt Bay crew members stand in formation during an award ceremony Aug.
-6, 2020 in Humboldt Bay, California.
-The aircrew was presented the awards for rescuing two injured firefighters who were unable to evacuate from a mountainside that was engulfed in flames during the Sept.
-6, 2019, Middle Fire.
+Rear Adm.
+Brian Penoyer, Eleventh Coast Guard District commander, presents the Air Medal to Lt.j.g.
+Adam Ownbey, a Coast Guard Air Station Humboldt Bay MH-65 Dolphin helicopter pilot, Aug.
+6, 2020, in Humboldt Bay, California.
+The Air Medal is a prestigious award that is presented to an Armed Forces member who has distinguished themselves by heroic or meritorious achievement in aerial flight during the rescue of survivors.
 (Coast Guard photo by Petty Officer 3rd Class Taylor Bacon)

 |Date Taken: